This section only applies to graduate applicants.

 - Do not exceed the maximum length: Refer to the number below the Statement of Purpose field in the application.
 This is the number of characters (not words) that you can use in your essay.
 As you type, you can see how many characters are still available.
 Characters include spaces, carriage returns, and punctuation.
 You cannot save your statement if it exceeds the character limit.

 - Use your own words: Plagiarizing any part of your essay is a violation of the Release Statement and may subject you to sanctions.

 - Use simple formatting: Formatting such as tabs, italics, multiple spaces, etc., will not be saved.
 To delineate paragraphs, type a double return between each paragraph.

-Be sure to read over your statement several times to catch any spelling, grammar, punctuation, etc., errors before submitting.
-Once you submit your application, you cannot edit your statement.
+Be sure to read over your essay several times to catch any spelling, grammar, punctuation, etc., errors before submitting.
+Once you submit your application, you cannot edit your essay.
 If you find an error after submission that you believe could have major effects on your application, we recommend sending a corrected copy directly to the programs you applied to.